OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/Western/Mayor Camilla Thorne.md

 **Background**

-Serenia Thorne is a dedicated leader whose deep roots in Bullmar and profound respect for Ridgeback Forest shape her every decision, making her a pivotal figure in balancing human development with environmental preservation.
+Camilla Thorne is a dedicated leader whose deep roots in Bullmar and profound respect for Ridgeback Forest shape her every decision, making her a pivotal figure in balancing human development with environmental preservation.